EFTEC/CliOne/README.md

 * The screen size width is -1 column less in older version of Windows.
 C'mon, Microsoft!

 ## Changelog
+* 1.30 (23-09-02)
+  * Best identification of the version of Windows.
+  * Fixed: scroll and wait cursor now work correctly.
+  * Preliminary Container.
 * 1.29.1 (23-04-06)
   * Fixed a bug with addMenuService()
 * 1.29 (23-04-06)